mstksg/inCode/copy/entries/monad-plus-3.md

 ~~~

 `makeMove` will be a function that takes a plan and returns all the successful
-ways you can make a move on that plan.
+ways you can add a move to that plan.
 This is similar to our old
 `halveOrDouble :: Int -> [Int]`, which takes an int and returns the successful
-paths our int could have taken (it could have halved...or doubled)
+paths our int could have taken (it could have halved...or doubled).

 What does a plan have to "go through" in its journey in adding a move?